c-dickens/stream-summaries-high-lev-rows/README.md

  for every threshold but tor an \ell_1 wcb we need to use d^1.5 / block_size.
 This is dealt with in the code for these two cases and the baselines.

 * Some of the code in `functions` are taken from https://github.com/chocjy/randomized-quantile-regression-solvers to generate the `ell_1` well-conditioned bases.
+They have been inclued for completeness and are clearly marked in the docstring for the function.

 ### Reference